-Have some free time and need to get outdoors?
-Consider contacting us about our volunteer opportunities at BHHT.
-With our growing network of trails across the peninsula, our need for hands-on maintenance is always in demand!
+Have some free time or need an excuse to get outdoors?
+Consider contacting us about volunteer opportunities at BHHT.